Frequently Asked Questions

 Do you offer free tours?

 Yes.
-Every Saturday at 2:00 we hold a tour and tasting event which lasts 45 min and is completely free.
+Every Saturday at 10:00 and 2:00 we hold a tour and tasting event which lasts 45 min and is completely free.
 During the tour, we'll dive into the details of who we are, what we stand for, and how we hand-craft our chocolate and coffee.

 Where are you located?